The pros and cons of single page applications (SPAs)

 Traditional websites rely on MPAs: They're based on a standard homepage/index and a menu with links to other pages.
 When a new link is clicked, a request is sent to the server to download a new HTML page.
 Data elements, graphics, and other information are pulled from the database and then returned to the client-facing website where the page is rendered.

 But with a single page application, data is presented to the user dynamically as they scroll through and interact with the site.
 That’s thanks to JavaScript, which runs inside the browser and requires no page reloads and no additional wait time since the content is downloaded automatically.
-Since developers can implement more advanced features with SPAs because everything is downloaded up front, SPAs can make for a better user experience.
+Since developers can implement more advanced features with SPAs because everything is downloaded upfront, SPAs can make for a better user experience.

 SPAs are built using a combination of HTML, CSS, AJAX, and JavaScript frameworks such as React, Vue, Angular, Backbone, Meteor, and Ember.